antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-To avoid this problem we filtered for TF's that were at least
+* To avoid this problem we filtered for TF's that were binding within at least a certain distance of either the ADRN signature genes or the MES signature genes

-* Directly link to the chromatin modification data from TF's that were found to be specific (MEOX)
+* Directly link to the chromatin modification data from TF's that were found to be specific
 * Try different TF's and have them explain the difference

 Suggesting therapy